nautechsystems/nautilus_trader/docs/integrations/index.md

 All integrations must be compatible with the NautilusTrader API at the system boundary, this means there is some normalization and standardization needed.

-- All symbols will match the native/local symbol for the exchange, unless there are conflicts (such as Binance using the same symbol for both spot and perpetual futures.)
+- All symbols will match the native/local symbol for the exchange, unless there are conflicts (such as [Binance](../integrations/binance.md#symbology) using the same symbol for both spot and perpetual futures).
-- All timestamps will be normalized to UNIX nanoseconds
+- All timestamps will be either normalized to UNIX nanoseconds, or clearly marked as UNIX milliseconds by appending `_ms` to param and property names.

 ```{eval-rst}
 .. toctree::